vatpac-technology/sops/docs/enroute/brisbane/ARL.md

 </figure>

 ### Reclassifications
-=== "TW CTR"
+=== "AMB/OK CTR"
+	When **AMA** is offline, the AMB MIL CTR and associated restricted airspace is deactivated, and the airspace is administered by DOS.

-	When **TW ADC** is offline, TW CTR (Class D and C `SFC` to `A085`) reverts to Class G, and is administered by ARL.
-Alternatively, ARL may provide a [top-down procedural service](../../../aerodromes/procedural/Tamworth) if they wish (not recommended).
+	When **OKA** is offline, the OK MIL CTR and associated restricted airspace is deactivated, and the airspace is administered by DOS.

-    !!! tip
-        If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

 === "CFS CTR"
 	When **CFS ADC** is offline, CFS CTR (Class D `SFC` to `A045`) reverts to Class G, and is administered by MNN and INL.

 	!!! note
 		MNN does not assume the CFS CTR in the absence of a CFS ADC controller.
 Assumption of the CFS CTR is the responsibility of INL.
 Controllers may choose to verbally coordinate the release of the CFS CTR to either sector/subsector.

+    !!! tip
+        If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

+=== "TW CTR"
+	When **TW ADC** is offline, TW CTR (Class D and C `SFC` to `A085`) reverts to Class G, and is administered by ARL.
+Alternatively, ARL may provide a [top-down procedural service](../../../aerodromes/procedural/Tamworth) if they wish (not recommended).

     !!! tip
         If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.